 But a new study released by the National Institutes of Health shows online orders aren’t 100% risk-free.
+Is it safe to handle mail and packages?
 The coronavirus is capable of sticking to surfaces for up to three days, which makes disinfecting extremely important.
-Tap or click to see the best disinfectants you can use.
+Tap or click to see the best disinfectants you can use, according to the EPA.

 If you’re planning on ordering online from shipping services like Amazon, here’s what you need to know about handling your packages, cleaning them and making sure they’re safe enough to bring into your home.

 The National Institutes of Health reports the SARS-COV2 virus that causes COVID-19 is capable of clinging to surfaces for a longer period of time than originally thought.
 The virus can be found in aerosol particles for up to three hours, can cling to cardboard for up to 24 hours and can stick to plastic and stainless steel for up to three days, according to the New England Journal of Medicine.